vegaprotocol/frontend-monorepo/README.md

 ## Docker

 The [Dockerfile](./Dockerfile) for running the frontends is pretty basic, merely building the application with the APP arg that is passed in and serving the application from [nginx](./nginx/nginx.conf).
-The only complexity that exists is that there is a script which allows the passing of run time environement variabels to the containers.
+The only complexity that exists is that there is a script which allows the passing of run time environment variables to the containers.
 See configuration below for how to do this.

 You can build any of the containers locally with the following command: